Skip to main content

 Your van’s electrical system will have issues over time.
 A portable station is not part of that system.
 You can disconnect it, charge it externally, and keep your critical loads running while you fix the underlying problem.

-I ran 300W of solar for six years because that’s what fit my budget and roof space in 2018.
-It was adequate most of the time.
+I’ve run 300W of solar for eight years because that’s what fit my budget and roof plan in 2018.
+It’s been adequate most of the time.
 In Colorado winters, Pacific Northwest fall, and extended overcast stretches, it was not adequate, and I knew it.

 Modern slim panels pack significantly more wattage into the same physical footprint than 2018 panels did.
 Three panels in the same roof area that held 300W in 2018 can hold 500–600W today.
 The price per watt has also come down.